Table of Contents

 What causes cleft lip and cleft palate?

-Cleft lip and cleft palate are defects that occur in pregnancy.
+Cleft lip and cleft palate are defects that occur early in pregnancy.
 A baby’s facial features develop in the first trimester (3 months).
 The lips form first, followed by the mouth and palate.
 Clefts occur if the tissues and cells don’t form right.
-Cleft lip and cleft palate can occur alone.
+Cleft lip and cleft palate can occur by themselves.
 They also can be part of another condition or syndrome.

 How is cleft lip and cleft palate diagnosed?

-Typically, cleft lip and cleft palate are diagnosed at birth.
+Cleft lip and cleft palate are usually diagnosed at birth during the baby’s first examination.
 Sometimes your doctor can see it on a routine ultrasound.
 This is an imaging test done throughout your pregnancy.

 Can cleft lip and cleft palate be prevented or avoided?